Dawar-812/Dawar-812/README.md

 - 👋 Hi, I’m @Dawar-812
-- 👀 I’m interested in machine learning, deep learning, Bayesian and Causal Inference, Computational Statistics
+- 👀 I’m interested in Computational Science ( Fluid Mechanics and FEM), Mechanical and Hydraulic Engineering, Data Analysis
-- 🌱 I’m currently learning machine learning, deep learning
-- 💞️ I’m looking to collaborate on data science projects, bayesian data analysis, deep learning, Computational statistics
-- 📫 How to reach me: qureshidawar@live.com

 <!---
 Dawar-812/Dawar-812 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.